rongfengliang/nats-rpc-springboot-starter/README.md

 - Rest api gateway support: Provides a gateway for RESTful APIs to interact with microservices(rpc+msg)
 - Springdoc support: Automatically generates API documentation for your microservices
 - UnionHandler: one handler support rpc and msg two styles
+- Export rest api with spring mvc or spring webflux

 ## usage